 In August 2016, NZQA sought expressions of interest from education organisations with Consent to Assess in being involved in a trial and pilot of the online assessment.
 The online assessment tool was trialled 10 – 24 October 2016.
 The trial tested and calibrated items in the tool.
 The evidence generated from the trial could not be used to award the unit standards.

 The trial generated sufficient data to calibrate the tool items.

 - Unit standard 26623: 760 learners participated, 70% (533) completed.
 The average time taken to finish by learners who completed was 33.37 minutes.

 - Unit standard 26624: 522 learners participated, 90% (469) completed.
 The average time taken to finish by learners who completed was 26.13 minutes.

 Overall, the response to the trial from learners, teachers, and tutors was very positive.
-In addition, the feedback provided helped us to refine the tool and user experience for the pilot in 2017.
+In addition, the feedback provided has helped us to refine the tool and user experience for the pilot.

 If you would like more information please email email@example.com.